 Few gardeners would consider them to be pests, although the noxious liquid they produce can taint the taste of some fruit.
 Most shield bugs need symbiotic bacteria for the digestion of the sap.
 They acquire this aid to digestion at an early age, their mother smears her eggs with the bacteria so that the young nymphs ingest them as they feed on the egg case.

 Unlike many insects, shield bugs often show parental care, guarding their young against predators.
 The female will actually sit on the eggs until they hatch.
 This reduces the chances of an attack from parasitic wasps.

-Bean plants damaged by stink bug feeding and egg laying emits an odor that is attractive to parasitism wasps, which then attack the bugs.
+Bean plants damaged by stink bug feeding and egg-laying emit an odor that is attractive to parasitism wasps, which then attack the bugs.